 Here are some of the primary components of local SEO for plumbing companies:

 - Google Maps: Verified business location on Google Maps

-- Google My Business: Verified business page on Google My Business
+- Google Business Profile: Verified business page on Google Business Profile

 - Online Reputation: Branded and optimized profiles throughout the web, preferably with reviews